plhwin/bitmap/README.md

 	x: 1010001011 [0 1 3 7 9]

-please from right to left to see the bitmap `1010001011`, so you can find the corresponding relation between the offset slice `[0 1 3 7 9]` and bitmap `1010001011`,I told you to avoid your strange.
+please from right to left to see the bitmap `1010001011`, you can find out the corresponding relation between the offset slice `[0 1 3 7 9]` and bitmap `1010001011`, I told you to avoid your strange.

 ##Others
-based on official package "math/big" (big.Int) implementation,the length of the bitmap that can be stored depends on the size of your memory. [more about "math/big"](https://golang.org/pkg/math/big/)
+based on official package "math/big" (big.Int), the length of the bitmap that can be stored depends on the size of your memory. [more about "math/big"](https://golang.org/pkg/math/big/)

-when the bitmap's length exceeds 10 billion, the performance is beginning to decline,combined with the most of business scene,I think this package can be up to more than 99% of the product scene.
+when the bitmap's length exceeds 10 billion, the performance is beginning to decline, combined with practice, I think this function can be competent most of the business scene.

-if you have any problems, please submit issues here, I'll promptly pay attention and reply, thanks
+if you have any problems, please submit issues here, thanks.